mofirojean/alx-system_engineering-devops/0x00-shell_basics/README.md

 5 - 5-listfilesdigitonly: a script that displays the items of the current  directoties in a long format and list all the file with the user and group IDs
 6 - 6-firstdirectory: a script that creates a directory named my_first_directory in the /tmp/ directory.
 7 - 7-movethatfile: a script that will Move the file betty from /tmp/ to /tmp/my_first_directory.
+8 - 8-firstdelete: a script that removes the betty file from the /tmp/my_first_directory/ directory